GboyeStack-Robotics-ML-Engineer/TAIMA/README.md

 - [ ] Support for recurring events
 - [ ] Multi-screen support
 - [ ] Task categories and tags

+## AI Acceleration Report

+### AI in Our Process

+- **Cursor** for rapid file navigation, diff previews, and inline code completions inside the Electron and backend projects.
+- **GitHub Copilot** (this agent) to scaffold Google OAuth flows, reconcile renderer logic, and iterate on UI state management.
+- **OpenAI ChatGPT** sessions used as a whiteboard for prompt wording, OAuth edge-case checks, and documentation drafts.

+### Impact on Workflow

+- AI pair-programming trimmed implementation time for Google Calendar and Gmail integration by autocompleting boilerplate OAuth handlers and catching missing cleanup steps.
+- Conversational planning with ChatGPT surfaced alternative polling strategies and reduced debugging churn around token refresh logic.
+- Cursor’s context-aware suggestions accelerated refactors by keeping backend and renderer changes synchronized without manual search-and-replace sweeps.

+### AI in Our Product

+- TAIMA itself uses Google’s **Gemini 2.0 Pro/Gemini 2.5** models via the `@google/generative-ai` SDK to interpret natural-language and visual inputs, draft responses, and emit structured action plans.
+- Calendar and email automation rely on Google’s official **Calendar** and **Gmail** REST APIs accessed through the `googleapis` Node.js client, enabling end-to-end scheduling and communication workflows.

 ## License